How to lay out an open plan kitchen

 Just make sure to keep the surfaces free of clutter and anything that might obstruct line of sight between the two sides – it's a bit of a conversation killer in a space that's intended to be social.

-If you have large windows or French doors to take advantage of (or even install if you're doing an extensive remodel) these are ideal as they let in lots of natural light.
+If you have large windows or French doors to take advantage of (or even install if you're doing an extensive remodel) these are ideal in open plan kitchen designs, as they let in lots of natural light.
 To eliminate dark spots, subtle under-cabinet strips should ensure every area of the kitchen is bright and welcoming.
 Ceiling lighting could then have the responsibility of illuminating the rest of the room when the sun sets.

-Spotlighting is another great option, particularly over dining areas or the kitchen island.
+Spotlighting is another great kitchen lighting option, particularly over kitchen dining areas or the kitchen island.
 Complement this with floor lamps in the living area for a softer finish, and you'll be able to create several lighting moods and configurations throughout the room.

 Kitchens should be fitted with easy-to-clean, durable flooring, while living areas often use carpeting to create a cosier effect.
 In an open plan space, you have the option of all hard flooring, or combining the two.
 Your kitchen will need tiles or wood flooring; the question is the rest of the room.

-Wood or wood effect flooring is a fantastic choice throughout; it's warmer than tiling, which suits a living area, but is still durable and hygienic.
+Wood or wood effect flooring is a fantastic choice throughout open plan kitchen designs; it's warmer than tiling, which suits a living area, but is still durable and hygienic.
 This is ideal for anyone who wants their flooring to tie the room together, and the living space can be softened further by laying large rugs around seating areas.